Semaphore (programming): Passing the baton pattern

+The pattern is called "passing the baton" because a process that releases the resource as well as a freshly reactivated process will activate at most one suspended process, that is, shall "pass the baton to it".
+The mutex is released only when a process is going to suspend itself (resource_acquire), or when pass_the_baton is unable to reactivate another suspended process.

 Operation names

 The canonical names V and P come from the initials of Dutch words.
 V is generally explained as verhogen ("increase").
 Several explanations have been offered for P, including proberen ("to test" or "to try"), passeren ("pass"), and pakken ("grab").
 Dijkstra's earliest paper on the subject gives passering ("passing") as the meaning for P, and vrijgave ("release") as the meaning for V. It also mentions that the terminology is taken from that used in railroad signals.
 Dijkstra subsequently wrote that he intended P to stand for prolaag, short for probeer te verlagen, literally "try to reduce", or to parallel the terms used in the other case, "try to decrease".

 In ALGOL 68, the Linux kernel, and in some English textbooks, the V and P operations are called, respectively, up and down.
-In software engineering practice, they are often called signal and wait, release and acquire (which the standard Java library uses), or post and pend.
+In software engineering practice, they are often called signal and wait, release and acquire (standard Java library), or post and pend.
 Some texts call them vacate and procure to match the original Dutch initials.

 Semaphores vs. mutexes

 A mutex is a locking mechanism that sometimes uses the same basic implementation as the binary semaphore.
-The differences between them are in how they are used.
+However, they differ in how they are used.
 While a binary semaphore may be colloquially referred to as a mutex, a true mutex has a more specific use-case and definition, in that only the task that locked the mutex is supposed to unlock it.
 This constraint aims to handle some potential problems of using semaphores: